Imhotep-Tech/imhotep_tasks/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests.

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) and [Security Policy](SECURITY.md) before contributing to the project.

 ## 📄 License

-Imhotep Tasks is licensed under the MIT License.
-See the LICENSE file for more information.
+Imhotep Tasks is licensed under the AGPL-3.0 License for non-commercial use and contributions.
+For commercial use, a separate license is required.
+See the [LICENSE](LICENSE) file for more information.

+## 🔒 Security

+We take security seriously.
+If you discover a security vulnerability, please follow the guidelines in our [Security Policy](SECURITY.md).

 ## 👥 About Imhotep Tech